zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 behave.
 The word behaves in vaginous form.
 The heart behaves in vaginous form.
 Animals kill.
 Theft also.
 Household joints make breakages and also spoil.
 There are hazards.
 It also does the service of the adulterated service.
 Lies tell.
 And it was the king who caught him Up to date.
-“Lord, this punishment if the thief who behaves wrongly, would he like something Measure to be imposed.
+"Lord, this punishment if the thief who behaves wrongly, would he like something Measure to be imposed.
 The king sings unto him.
 So frightened by the banter Arrives.
 Grievous domnus occurs.
 Where does he suffer this fear?
 Souls came in penal. arched.
 Lower down.
 Happy to reign in the Tompus